All Episodes

 We'll continue.

-So, you know, you actually did this song and and wrote this song and produced this song at a time when you absolutely hated people.
+So, you know, you actually did this song and wrote this song and produced this song at a time when you absolutely hated people.

-You had a hate list back then in the day.
+You had a hate list back then, in the day.

 That just doesn't happen.